Main Content Start

 Reverse transfer is the process for awarding an associate degree to students who begin their education at NWACC but then transfer to another institution and simultaneously complete their associate degree requirements while working toward bachelor's degree requirements.

 Reverse Transfer Universities

 Universities and Colleges that currently identify former NWACC students who are eligible for "reverse transfer" are:

 - University of Arkansas-Fayetteville

 - Drury College

 You do not have to return to NWACC to complete courses if you can take them at your transfer institution.
-However, those courses must be transferable and applicable to the associate's degree.
+However, those courses must be transferable and applicable to your associate degree.
 Again, to eliminate any confusion and uncertainty, make an appointment to see your advisor.

-Yes, earning your degree is a major accomplishment.
-When you meet the requirements for graduation, you will receive an invitation to participate along with details of the event.Every effort has been made to ensure the accuracy of information presented is factual; however, errors may exist.
+If you earn your associate degree through reverse transfer, you can participate in NWACC's graduation ceremony.
+When you meet the requirements for graduation, you will receive an invitation to participate, along with details of the event.Every effort has been made to ensure the accuracy of information presented is factual; however, errors may exist.
 Always countercheck facts when considering their use in other applications.